CamilaBernales/react-coronavirus/README.md

 Coronavirus Tracker

 DEMO : https://coronavirusaplicacion.netlify.app/

-Through a REST API it allows you to search to obtain results of movies
+This application allows us to know the number of recovered, infected and deaths by COVID-19 in different countries

 Starting 🚀